juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

 Depending on the status of the session, the message may also include.

 - Sustained inodes: These are files that have been deleted, but because they have been opened in this session, they will be held temporarily until the file is closed.
-- Flocks: Information about the file flock locked by this session
+- Flocks: BSD lock information about the file that locked by this session
-- Plocks: Information about the file plock locked by this session
+- Plocks: POSIX lock Information about the file that locked by this session

 ## info